sggonida06/TEAM_SHAINE_REPOSITORY/BACKEND SERVER FILES/commission_api_ver1/READMETXT.txt

 3. Create a database called db_commission

-4. Go to import and choose the db_commission_base_file_withsampledata (pull if not in device).
+4. Go to import and choose the db_commission_final file (pull if not in device).
 Import this into the db_commission database

 5. Keep this tab on